FreddyVRetro/ISA-PicoMEM/README.md

 - Pocket386 : A BUG on this machine ISA BUS prevent the PicoMEM and any BIOS Based board to boot.

 ## Known bug :
-- The PC may crash when using a PS/2 Mouse (Except with Windows 95)
+- The PicoMEM may miss some mouse click in the laterst firmwares.

 ## License